opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 ## Method 1: Using CloudFormation Template (available for Amazon OpenSearch Service users)

-The fastest way to get started is with the OpenSearch MCP Server CloudFormation template, which automatically provisions all necessary resources.
+The fastest way to get started is to use the OpenSearch MCP Server CloudFormation template, which automatically provisions all necessary resources.

-### Deploying the Template
+### Deploying the template

 The CloudFormation template requires these parameters:

 **Required:**
-- **Agent Name**: Name for your MCP server
+- **Agent Name**: A name for your MCP server.
-- **OpenSearch Endpoint**: Your cluster's endpoint URL
+- **OpenSearch Endpoint**: Your cluster's endpoint URL.
-- **OpenSearch Region**: The AWS region where your cluster is located
+- **OpenSearch Region**: The AWS region where your cluster is located.

 **Optional:**
 - **DiscoveryUrl, AllowedClients, AllowedAudience**: OAuth2 configuration.
-If not provided, the template creates Cognito resources automatically
+If not provided, the template creates Cognito resources automatically.
-- **ECR Repository**: For storing the container image, auto-created if not specified
+- **ECR Repository**: For storing the container image, auto-created if not specified.
-- **Execution Role**: IAM role for AgentCore Runtime, auto-created with proper permissions if not specified
+- **Execution Role**: An IAM role for AgentCore Runtime, auto-created with proper permissions if not specified.

-### Understanding the Outputs
+### Understanding the outputs

-Once deployment completes, you'll find these key outputs:
+Once deployment completes, it produces these key outputs:

-- **AgentArn**: The ARN of your Bedrock AgentCore Runtime
+- **AgentArn**: The ARN of your Bedrock AgentCore Runtime.
-- **DiscoveryURL**: OAuth discovery endpoint
+- **DiscoveryURL**: The OAuth discovery endpoint.
-- **TokenEndpoint**: Token endpoint obtained from your discovery endpoint
+- **TokenEndpoint**: The token endpoint obtained from your discovery endpoint.
-- **McpUrl**: The URL of your hosted MCP server
+- **McpUrl**: The URL of your hosted MCP server.

-### Obtaining an Access Token
+### Obtaining an access token

 To use your MCP server, you'll need a JWT token from the OAuth authorizer.
-If you used the auto-created Cognito setup:
+If you used the auto-created Cognito setup, follow these steps to obtain the token:

-1. Navigate to the CloudFormation Resources tab
+1. Navigate to the **CloudFormation Resources** tab.
-2. Find `CognitoUserPool` and click its Physical ID
+2. Find **CognitoUserPool** and select its **Physical ID**.
-3. Go to "App clients" and note the Client ID and Client Secret
+3. Go to **App clients** and note the **Client ID** and **Client Secret**.

 Then obtain a token: